 First, bake the meatloaf without sauce to create a nice browned top.
 Then top with desired sauce such as ketchup, barbecue sauce or mushroom gravy for moist meatloaf.

 How to make this even healthier

 Substitute the ground beef and/or Italian sausage with ground turkey.
-However, the flavor and texture will be very different.
+However, the flavor and texture will be different.

 Substitute whole milk with almond milk for dairy free meatloaf.